 Ep.
 5 – Billy Brennan and the Design of Suspense – Stuck On Sorna

 As I shared last time, I am currently spending all my time on thesis work and attending university lectures, so there will not be a scientific discovery article for a while.
 In the meantime, though do give my past articles a read and do give the blog a follow to keep up to date with my latest posts!
-You can catch up with all my palaeontology and podcast outreach at my Linktree here.
+You can catch find all my scicomm links at the scicomm links page.